-Part 2: Approval of BIO 608 Thesis Proposal and enrollment into BIO 609 Thesis Research Approval of the thesis proposal is required for the student to complete BIO 608.
-The graduate student is expected to write the proposal and submit the proposal to the thesis advisor and committee to receive feedback.
-Then, the graduate student will present their proposal to the thesis advisor and committee.
+Part 2: Approval of Thesis Proposal and Enrollment into BIO 609 Thesis Research

+Approval of the thesis proposal is required for the student to complete BIO 608.
+The Graduate Student is expected to write the proposal and submit the proposal to the Thesis Advisor and Thesis Committee to receive feedback.
+Then, the Graduate Student will present their proposal to the Thesis advisor and Committee.
 For more details on requirements of the thesis proposal, see the Biology Graduate Program Handbook.
-The thesis advisor and thesis committee members will sign and date the form below to signify approval of the thesis proposal.
-The thesis advisor will send a copy of this form to the graduate coordinator so the graduate student can be enrolled in BIO 609.
+The Thesis Advisor and Thesis Committee Members will sign and date the form below to signify approval of the thesis proposal.
+The Thesis Advisor will send a copy of this form to the Graduate Coordinator so the Graduate Student can be enrolled in BIO 609.

-Signatures designate successful completion of thesis proposal
+Signatures designate successful completion of thesis p proposal

+Thesis advisor Date

+Thesis Committee member Date

+Thesis Committee member Date

-Thesis Advisor Date
+Thesis Committee member Date

 Notes:

-Part 3: BIO 609 Thesis Research progress and enrollment into BIO 610
+Part 3: BIO 609 Thesis Research progress and Enrollment into BIO 610 Thesis and Defense

-At the end of BIO 609Thesis Research, the graduate student should show sufficient research progress to prepare writing the thesis.
-It is recommended that the graduate student, thesis advisor and thesis committee meet to discuss the research progress prior to the start of BIO 610.
-The thesis advisor and thesis committee will sign and date the form below to signify approval of the thesis research to prepare writing the thesis.
-The thesis advisor should then send a copy of this form to the graduate coordinator so the graduate student can be enrolled in BIO 610.
+At the end of BIO 609 Thesis Research, the Graduate Student should show sufficient research progress to prepare writing the thesis.
+It is recommended that the Graduate Student, Thesis advisor and Thesis Committee meet to discuss the research progress prior to the start of BIO 610.
+The Thesis Advisor and Thesis Committee will sign and date the form below to signify approval of the thesis research to prepare writing the thesis.
+The Thesis Advisor should then send a copy of this form to the Graduate Coordinator so the Graduate Student can be enrolled in BIO 610.